Montgomery County reinstates its mask mandate, bringing frustration and relief

 But over the past week, its case rate climbed from 45 new infections per 100,000 residents to 60, bringing it into what the CDC considers a “substantial” level of community transmission and in need of an indoor mask mandate.
 The District, which is only 64 percent fully vaccinated, had an even higher case rate of 89 as of Friday.
 “In this instance,” Sehgal said, “Montgomery County got it right and the District is getting it wrong.”

 Governments will eventually have to let individuals decide what level of coronavirus exposure they are willing to take on, but now is not yet the time, said Crystal Watson, an assistant professor at Johns Hopkins Bloomberg School of Public Health.

 The contagious delta variant is still burrowing its way through the eastern coast of the United States, infecting — and killing — scores of people, Watson said.
 Governments should take more conservative approached to lifting mask requirements to avoid “bouncing back and forth” on regulations, which can instill distrust or disinterest among members of the public, she added.

-“There continues to be confusion among residents and especially from those visiting from outside the county, as to whether a mask mandate is in effect or not in Montgomery]," said Marshall Weston, president of the Restaurant Association of Maryland.
+“There continues to be confusion among residents and especially from those visiting from outside the county, as to whether a mask mandate is in effect or not in Montgomery,” said Marshall Weston, president of the Restaurant Association of Maryland.

 Kathy Hollinger, president of the Restaurant Association of Metropolitan Washington, said she was disappointed to hear that Montgomery’s mandate was returning so soon after it was removed.
-Restaurant employees in the suburb have already had to spend most of the last two years as de facto enforcers of the county’s masking and social distancing mandates, policing diners and in some instances facing hostile pushback.
+Restaurant employees in the suburb have already had to spend most of the last two years as de facto enforcers of the county’s masking and social distancing mandates, policing diners and sometimes facing hostile pushback.

 “People need to remember, these are not small businesses made up of enforcement officers,” Hollinger said.
 “They are small businesses made up people ready to operate a restaurant.”